AviatrixSystems/ace-automation-day-zero/docs/_sources/docs/lab2.md

 In this lab you will simulate the day-to-day operations of your cloud infrastructure built in Lab 1 using the Aviatrix Multicloud Networking and Security platform.
 You will be conducting all changes on the `Main` branch of your existing repository from Lab 1.
 We are using the term `Day 1` for the work done in this lab.

-This lab is intended to familiarize you with how to change Terraform code and enact those changes against your cloud network infrastructure.
+This lab is intended to familiarize you with how to change Terraform code and implement those changes in your cloud network infrastructure.

 We'll take you through the process of:

 1. Modifying gateway instances sizes
-2. Modify `Network Segmentation` policies to connect isolated cloud networks.
+2. Modifying `Network Segmentation` policies to connect isolated cloud networks.

-## Code Modification

-It is recommended to use a localized setup with an IDE that integrates with your GitHub account.
-However, you can also make the code changes directly on the GitHub.com UI.

 ## Resize gateways

 ACE Inc is growing now and needs to resize their gateways.
 The AWS Transit Gateway is currently t3.micro.
-Verify this in CoPilot by navigating to `Cloud Fabric-->Gateways-->Transit Gateways`.
-You may have to toggle on the `Instance Size` column.
+Verify this in CoPilot by logging in and navigating to `Cloud Fabric-->Gateways-->Transit Gateways`.
+You will have to toggle on the `Instance Size` column.

 ![Size](images/lab2-1-size.png)

 ACE needs to resize their AWS gateways from t3.micro to t3.small.

-Make this change by editing main.tf file
+Make this change by editing the `'main.tf'` file

-On GitHub.com cloud UI, click the Pencil icon to edit directly.
+On the GitHub.com UI, click the Pencil icon to edit directly.

 ![Edit](images/lab2-2-edit.png)